rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 #### Deploy CSP SKC Services
 Copy the binaries directory generated in the build system VM to the /root/ directory on the CSP VM

-Update the IP addresses for CMS/AAS/SCS/SHVS/IHUB/K8S services in csp_skc.conf
+Update the IP addresses for CMS, AAS, SCS, SHVS, IHUB and K8S services in csp_skc.conf

+Update the Database name, Database username and passwords for AAS, SCS and SHVS services

-Also update the Intel PCS Server API URL and API Keys in csp_skc.conf
+Update the Intel PCS Server API URL and API Keys in csp_skc.conf

 ./install_csp_skc.sh